 This is a matter of having a discussion with your university.
 Previous students from the U.S. and U.K. have been able to take the course for credits after talking to their department and/or professor and having them sign off for the course.
 The process would entail students to talk to their advisor, department head or professor and show them the information about the field school.
 Helpful documents can be viewed and downloaded here to the right.
 Students would then have to ask their university how to gain credits from the course.
 The most common way is to create an independent study.
 Their university would create a "class" for just that student (or in some cases a small group of students) in which, if they complete the field school with satisfactory grades, they would receive credit through their university.

 There are other ways and it depends on your home university.
 It always involves, however, that you have a direct discussion with your department.
 The documents shown here can help in obtaining credits through your own university.
 If you want to obtain credits it's very important that you talk to your university officials before the course final payment or the course start.

-The field school director, Dan Carlsson, and the field school is RPA registered and can be found at the RPA website.
+The field school director, Dan Carlsson Ph.D., is RPA registered and can be found on the RPA website.

 Medieval house foundation at Fjäle.